-ON THE LAUNCH PAD AT TAKE OFF AS THE ROCKETS ACCELERATES IN SPACE We all the second secon W=R On the launch pad the Weight of the rocket is equal to the reaction force from the ground.
+ON THE LAUNCH PAD AT TAKE OFF AS THE ROCKETS ACCELERATES IN SPACE Water and the second se W=R On the launch pad the Weight of the rocket is equal to the reaction force from the ground.
 The rocket is stationary.
 T>>W The weight of the rocket acts downwards, but the thrust of the rocket is much greater creating an unbalanced upwards force resulting in an acceleration $F{un} = F{thruest} - W$ $F{un} = ma$ F{un} = ma If m deceases a increases for the same thrust.
-F{un} = Thrust-(Weight+frictional forces) as mass decreases weight decreases giving a greater unbalanced force.
+F{un} = Thrust-(Weight+ frictional forces) as mass decreases weight decreases giving a greater unbalanced force.
 A rocket does not need to keep its engines going during interplanetary flight as there is no friction to slow it down.
 Newton's First Law of Motion applies, which states An object will remain at rest or move at constant speed in a straight line unless acted upon by an unbalanced force.
 Newton's Third Law, for every action there is an equal but opposite reaction Newton's Third Law A rocket is pushed forward because the "propellant" is pushed back.
-Newton's Second Law F {un} = ma Newton's First Law
+Newton's Second Law F {un} = ma Newton's First Law to manoeuvre in space the rockets are briefly switched on and then the rocket thrusters are set in the opposite direction to slow the rocket down